 - Liver fibrosis in hepatitis B: Cordyceps was investigated for effects on fibrotic degeneration in the livers of patients with hepatitis B, as assessed by laboratory markers.
 Cordyceps was found to significantly decrease hyaluronic acid and pro-collagen type II, suggesting improvements in fibrotic processes compared with control.28

 - Renal failure: Cordyceps was found to improve renal function and optimize cellular immunity compared with control in patients with chronic renal failure.29

 There are no published studies on the use of Cordyceps in pregnancy or lactation, but no genotoxic effects have been reported.

 Traditional usage of Cordyceps powder or encapsulated Cordyceps has been several grams per day minimum of the crude herb powder.
 Dosages of 3–9 g/day have been used as athletic and energy tonics and for acute inflammatory and immune disorders, such as renal failure.
 Smaller doses are taken if the preparation is a concentrated extract and if taken over the long term for chronic conditions.

-Due to its relative rarity, Cordyceps has been revered as an energy, immune and longevity tonic and was established as an important medicine with numerous uses in China, Korea, and Japan.
+Cordyceps has been revered as an energy, immune and longevity tonic and was established as an important medicine with numerous uses in China, Korea, and Japan.